SomeStay07/iOS-Developer-Roadmap/README.md

 * iOS developers who are preparing for interviews and need to brush up knowledge
 * iOS developers of the trainee|junior|middle level who want to understand where to move on
 * iOS developers who need to compile own set of interview questions

+# ❓Why these topics?

+See this article explaining selection of topics.